 Each season, the television networks introduce dozens of new TV shows and hope that each will be a big hit in the ratings.
 Unfortunately, most are cancelled after one season.
 How are the 2016-17 series doing?
 Which have the best ratings and which have the worst?
 How many will survive to see a second season?
 Stay tuned.

-New ABC TV shows (so far): American Housewife, Big Fan, Conviction, Designated Survivor, Downward Dog, Notorious, People Icons, Speechless, Steve Harvey’s Funderdome, Still Star-Crossed, The Toy Box, and When We Rise.
+New ABC TV shows (so far): American Housewife, Battle of the Network Stars, Big Fan, Boy Band, Conviction, Designated Survivor, Downward Dog, The Gong Show, Notorious, People Icons, Somewhere Between, Speechless, Steve Harvey’s Funderdome, Still Star-Crossed, The Toy Box, and When We Rise.

-New CBS TV shows this season (so far): 48 Hours: NCIS, Beat Shazam, Bull, The Case Of, Doubt, The Great Indoors, Hunted, Kevin Can Wait, MacGyver, Man With A Plan, Pure Genius, Ransom, Superior Donuts, Time After Time, and Training Day.
+New CBS TV shows this season (so far): 48 Hours: NCIS, Beat Shazam, Bull, Candy Crush, The Case Of, Doubt, CBSN: On Assignment, The Great Indoors, Hunted, Kevin Can Wait, MacGyver, Man With A Plan, Midnight, Texas, Pure Genius, Ransom, Salvation, Superior Donuts, Time After Time, and Training Day.

-New CW TV shows this season (so far): Frequency, No Tomorrow, Riverdale, and Terry Crews Saves Christmas.
+New CW TV shows this season (so far): Frequency, Hooten & the Lady, No Tomorrow, Riverdale, and Terry Crews Saves Christmas.

 New FOX TV shows this season (so far): 24: Legacy, APB, Beat Shazam, The Exorcist, The F Word, Kicking & Screaming, Lethal Weapon, Love Connection, Making History, The Mick, My Kitchen Rules, Pitch, Prison Break, Son of Zorn, Star, Superhuman, and You The Jury.

-New NBC TV shows this season (so far): The Blacklist: Redemption, Chicago Justice, Emerald City, First Dates, The Good Place, Great News, Powerless, Sunday Night With Megyn Kelly, Taken, This Is Us, Timeless, and World of Dance.
+New NBC TV shows this season (so far): The Blacklist: Redemption, Chicago Justice, Emerald City, First Dates, The Good Place, Great News, Little Big Shots: Forever Young, Marlon, Midnight, Texas, Powerless, Saturday Night Live: Weekend Update Summer Edition, Sunday Night With Megyn Kelly, Taken, This Is Us, Timeless, and World of Dance.
 Read More…